ScriptRaccoon/calendar-firebase/README.md

 # Calendar App

 This is a calendar app built just using JavaScript (jQuery), CSS and HTML.

-The events are stored in localStorage of your browser.
+Firebase is used for authentication and storage of events.

 Demo: https://somecalendar.netlify.app/